 Each readout box (Fig. 12) mounts 10 HPDs powered by two HVPSs (all of the same types as in the hodoscopes), with readout circuitry [19] based on a pair of 32-channel IDEAS VA32HDR2/TA32C ASIC per HPD.
 The TA32C portion provides layer-based triggering (Section 3.8.2 below).
 Each HPD has 64 of its 73 pixels read out, covering the 25 low-range, 25 mid-range, and 5 high-range readouts of one side of one layer, 3 LED signals for alignment and in flight calibration, and 6 channels with no optical input to provide coherent electronic behavior information (e.g. pedestal drift, external RF noise, etc.).
 HPDs in the box on the opposite side of the instrument cover the alternate ribbons of the same layers.
-While the HPD is linear over a range of 1,000,000:1, more than sufficient for the 200,000:1 range needed for showers from 10^{12} eV to 10^{15} eV, the VA32HDR2 ASICs linear dynamic range is just under 11 bits.
-Using three readout ranges (via the optical division described above), with a sensitivity ratio of ~15:1 between low- and mid-range, and ~36:1 between mid- and high-range, solves this problem, while providing sufficient overlap between the ranges for inter-range calibration using the data.
+While the HPD is linear over a range of 1,000,000:1, more than sufficient for the 200,000:1 range needed for showers from 1012 eV to 1015 eV, the VA32HDR2 ASICs linear dynamic range is just under 11 bits.
+Using three readout ranges (via the optical division described above), with a sensitivity ratio of \sim 15:1 between low- and mid-range, and \sim 36:1 between mid- and high-range, solves this problem, while providing sufficient overlap between the ranges for interrange calibration using the data.

-3.6 High Voltage Systems
+3.6.
+High-voltage systems

-At typical LDB and ULDB float altitudes the atmospheric pressure is in the 2 - 8 mbar range, near the minimum of the Paschen voltage breakdown curve, where discharges can occur between nearby points with as little as 100 V potential difference.
-Some LDB experiments [4] use pressure vessels to avoid high voltage discharges.
+At typical Long Duration Balloon (LDB) and Ultra Long Duration Balloon (ULDB) float altitudes the atmospheric pressure is in the 2-8 mbar range, near the minimum of the Paschen voltage breakdown curve, where discharges can occur between nearby points with as little as 100 V potential difference.
+Some LDB experiments [4] use pressure vessels to avoid high-voltage discharges.
 Designed for mission durations of over 100 days, it would have been difficult to maintain the pressure inside such a pressure vessel for CREAM.
-In addition, the more strict weight limits expected in ULDB missions guided the CREAM design to avoid the large weight penalty of such an approach by encapsulating high voltage systems instead.
+In addition, the stricter weight limits expected in ULDB missions guided the CREAM design to avoid the large weight penalty of such an approach by encapsulating high-voltage systems instead.
 To protect against breakdowns, the HV portions of the HPDs and HVPSs circuits are potted using Conap EN-4/EN-11, with a semi-resistive coating to prevent surface charge accumulation.